-Item 19.c: Level 3 assets, including insurance subsidiaries
+Item 19.h: Level 3 assets, including insurance subsidiaries

-197. Report the total Level 3 assets of the banking group, including all Level 3 assets of insurance subsidiaries which are part of the group, after deduction of intragroup transactions and with the same perimeter as item 16.c.
+221. Report the total Level 3 assets of the banking group (with the same definition used for Item 11, ie assets that are priced on a recurring basis on the balance sheet using Level 3 measurement inputs), including all Level 3 assets of insurance subsidiaries which are part of the group, after deduction of intragroup transactions and with the same perimeter as item 16.d.